 Just enter the destination you’re flying from, select the destination you’re flying to anywhere and then sort by cheapest price.
 Easy peasy!

 Well that’s it for my list of cheap flight hacks!
-I hope you learnt something and can start putting some of these into practice next time go are looking to book a flight somewhere.
+I hope you learnt something and can start putting some of these into practice next time you are looking to book a flight somewhere.

-If one of these hacks in particular blew your mind, drop a comment below.
+If one of these hacks, in particular, blew your mind, drop a comment below.
 Or if you have any other hacks you’ve come across that you think should be on this list, let me know!